Shaun Johnson: 2018

 After helping to guide the Warriors back to the finals the Warriors were bundled out by the Penrith Panthers in the first round of the NRL playoffs.
 On 27 November Johnson was granted an immediate release from the final year of his contract with the New Zealand Warriors.

-On 1 December the Cronulla Sharks announced that they had signed Johnson on a 3-year deal.
+On 1 December, Cronulla announced that they had signed Johnson on a three-year deal.

-On 10 December, Johnson spoke to the media after leaving the New Zealand Warriors and took aim at his former coach Stephen Kearney saying “I’ve been at Auckland for eight years and had six coaches, The sixth coach didn’t like me, so what".
+On 10 December, Johnson spoke to the media after leaving the New Zealand Warriors and took aim at his former coach Stephen Kearney saying “I’ve been at Auckland for eight years and had six coaches, The sixth coach didn't like me, so what".

 Johnson then went on to speak about his motivations for joining Cronulla saying "They're a club that want to do well," Johnson said of the Warriors.
 "They're a club that's looking to win a premiership and if they don't see me as worthy of what they were paying me that's fine.
 If it was all about the money I would have stayed there.
 I would have stayed and played my contract out.
 I'm here to win a premiership at Cronulla".

 2019

-Johnson made his debut for Cronulla-Sutherland in Round 1 of the 2019 NRL season against Newcastle which ended in a 14–8 loss.
-Johnson scored his first try for Cronulla in Round 5 against the Sydney Roosters at Shark Park which ended in a 30–16 loss.
-In Round 7, Johnson was taken from the field in Cronulla's 29–6 loss against Brisbane which was later revealed to be a torn hamstring and was ruled out for 4–6 weeks.
+Johnson made his debut for Cronulla in round 1 of the 2019 NRL season against Newcastle which ended in a 14–8 loss.
+Johnson scored his first try for Cronulla in round 5 against the Sydney Roosters at Shark Park which ended in a 30–16 loss.
+In round 7, Johnson was taken from the field in Cronulla's 29–6 loss against Brisbane which was later revealed to be a torn hamstring and was ruled out for 4–6 weeks.

-In Round 15, Johnson scored a try but missed all three attempts at goal as Cronulla suffered a shock 14–12 loss against last placed Canterbury-Bankstown at ANZ Stadium.
+In round 15, Johnson scored a try but missed all three attempts at goal as Cronulla suffered a shock 14–12 loss against last placed Canterbury-Bankstown at ANZ Stadium.
 The following week against Brisbane, Johnson was relieved of his goal kicking duties which were taken over by Chad Townsend.
 Johnson was later substituted in the second half by coach John Morris as Cronulla lost 24–22.
 This was the third game in a row the club had lost due to poor goal kicking.

 Johnson made a total of 18 appearances for Cronulla in his first season at the club as they finished in 7th spot on the table and qualified for the finals.
 Johnson played in the club's elimination final defeat by Manly at Brookvale Oval.

 2020

 In round 19 of the 2020 NRL season, Johnson was taken from the field during the second half in Cronulla's match against the Sydney Roosters with a serious leg injury.
+Before being injured, Johnson had a league-high 23 try assists.
 It was later revealed that Johnson had snapped his Achilles tendon and was ruled out for the remainder of the year.